Helping women get ahead can mean delving into issues like health care, education and poverty. Here’s how to have an impact.

 CS: Why focus on women and girls as opposed to everyone?
 How would you respond to those who say this discriminates against men and boys?

 MSB: Women’s issues are everyone’s issues.
 They affect all of our mothers, sisters, daughters, wives, friends and neighbors.
 The reality is women and girls face different challenges than men and boys and those challenges require different solutions.
-They face health issues like complications from pregnancy and childbirth, which result in more than 300,000 deaths every year, and issues resulting from the fact that many are raising families alone.
+They face health issues like complications of pregnancy and childbirth, which results in more than 300,000 deaths every year, and issues resulting from the fact that many are raising families alone.
 The solution to these issues can only be achieved by specifically targeting philanthropy towards women and girls.
 Most importantly, women can’t be alone in supporting women’s and girl’s issues.
 Men are a big part of the solution!

 CS: What are some of the main issues you see facing women and girls in the U.S.?